rashikshrestha/emgen/README.md

-# emgen
-EmGen: An Empirical Study on Generative Models
+# EmGen: An Empirical Study on Generative Models